-LACERA may engage external service providers, as described below, to implement the OPEB Trust investment program.
-All service providers, unless otherwise not applicable, are expected to serve as fiduciaries to the OPEB Trust in fulfilling their contracted services.
+LACERA may engage external service providers, as described below, to implement its investment program.
+All service providers, unless otherwise not applicable, are expected to serve as fiduciaries to the Fund in fulfilling their contracted services.
 Third party service providers must refrain from gift-giving or other efforts that may jeopardize the impartiality, or appearance thereof, of LACERA's Board and staff.